 Looking for something unique to put on the smoker?
-This amazing Smoked Picanha with Spicy Smoked Chimichurri is your ticket for just that.
-Smoky, spicy and savory all at the same time.
+This amazing Smoked Picanha with Spicy Smoked Chimichurri is your ticket to Brazilian steakhouse flavor.
+This popular cut of beef is smoky, spicy and savory all at the same time.
 It’s time to break out your Oklahoma Joe’s smoker and get to cooking!

 Sponsored by Oklahoma Joe’s

 Smoking first and then searing off a steak is a type of reverse searing that I truly love.
 Not only are you getting a massive smoky flavor on the meat in the Oklahoma Joe, but it’s also a great way to get a nice crust on the outside of this massive cut (which is not always easy) for this smoked picanha recipe.

 It’s almost impossible to have smoked picanha without chimichurri sauce.
 I have made my fair share of chimichurri, and if you like smoky spice with some serious flavor, then this is the right one for you.

 When your picanha has about 15 minutes left on the Oklahoma Joe’s smoker, add some serrano peppers and garlic cloves to get some smoky flavor.
 Chop them up and toss it into the other ingredients for the Chimi and you are in heaven.
 Let’s break it down in steps!